docelic/rsyncnow/README.md

 So how does `rsyncnow` help?

-The above-described behavior of rsync in which it first builds an index and then starts syncing cannot be changed.
+The above-described behavior of rsync, in which it first builds an index and then starts syncing, cannot be changed.

 However, by using the appropriate command line options, rsync does support a mode where it will print the files that need syncing to STDOUT without